 The Power of DTRD

-We teach it in relation to recognizing threats and identifying individuals with criminal intent, whether that’s a result of mental instability, gang or other group affiliation, or intentional terrorism.
+We teach it in relation to recognizing threats and identifying people with criminal intent, whether that’s a result of mental instability, gang or other group affiliation, or intentional terrorism.

 Anyone can learn it.
 And, as the Secret Service knows, anyone who does, can stay safe.
 Because prevention is always better than cure.